Furrman/ArchidektProxyPrinter/README.md

 ## Plans

-- Download cards from specified expansion or specific version
-- Support all export types from Archidekt
-- Download tokens (Archidekt is not supporting tokens https://archidekt.com/forum/thread/884003/1 )
+- Add support for card in specific language
 - Produce read-only PDF document instead of Word
 - Create Web version in ASP.NET API with Blazor
 - Host Web version via Github Pages
 - Build Web version via Github Actions
 - Support to other tools like Moxfield or MTGGoldfish

+## Limitation

+- Download tokens not supported (Archidekt is not supporting tokens https://archidekt.com/forum/thread/884003/1 )
+- Custom cards are not supported (Archidekt does not support unofficial cards)
+- Foil version of non unique card arts are not supported (Scryfall API that provide high quality foil card images except etched foil and unique foiled arts)
+- Import based on file exported from Archidekt does not support specific card version (missing *card number* information in exported file)

 ## Usage